thoth-station/adviser/docs/source/steps.rst

 .. warning::

   The logic behind resolver manipulates with states.
-Step pipeline unit implementation **must NOT** adjust state attributes.
+Step pipeline unit implementation **must NOT** adjust state attributes except for the stack information.
 Adjusting beam is also not allowed.
 If a step implementation adjusts state or beam, the behaviour is undefined.

-The pipeline step is triggered after :ref:`boot <boots>` and :ref:`sieve
+The pipeline step is triggered after :ref:`boot <boots>`, :ref:`pseudonym
-<sieves>` pipeline unit types and is used to score and decide whether the given
+<pseudonyms>` and :ref:`sieve <sieves>` pipeline unit types and is used to
-package can be added the the resolver's internal state.
-In contrast to sieves, a step has full notion of package-versions present in not fully resolved software stack (resolver's internal state) so steps can judge whether the given package should be added to the state based on packages already present (see Real world examples section bellow for examples).
+score and decide whether the given package can be added the the resolver's internal state.
+In contrast to sieves, a step has a full notion of package-versions present in not fully resolved software stack (resolver's internal state) so steps can judge whether the given package should be added to the state based on packages already present (see Real world examples section bellow for examples).

 .. note::